 Tools and Resources to Unlock the Japanese Market

 Successfully entering and thriving in the prosperous Japanese market can be an extremely daunting task for foreign companies.
 Japan’s unique business practices combined with cultural specificities and the language barrier can be an impediment to a business’s victory.
-However, in today’s digital world, there are several tools and websites that can be a rich source of information on trends in Japanese industries, businesses opportunities, and guides on how to navigate in this ever-growing market.
+However, in today’s digital world, there are several tools and websites that can be a rich source of information on trends in Japanese industries, business opportunities, and guides on how to navigate in this ever-growing market.

 The following online sources can provide useful and relevant information on the Japanese market to non-Japanese speakers: